HydraDragonAntivirus/YARA-Rule-Cleanner/README.md

 # YARA-Rule-Cleanner
-Clean your yara rules from mistakes
+Clean your yara rules from mistakes by commenting error lines with //